orb-labs/playground-extension/README_FIREFOX.md

-# Rainbow Extension for Firefox
+# OrbyPlayground Extension for Firefox

 ## Prerequisites